wwquen3568/wwquen3568.github.io/header_pages/shitpost.md

 ---
 title: SHITPOST
-layout: page
+layout: shitpost
 category: shitpost
 permalink: /shitpost/
 ---

-# Shitposts Status <br>
+# What is shitpost?
 ( •̀ ω •́ )✧
-What is shitpost?

 For the blind, it is the vision.
 For the hungry, it is the feast.